tarun-allaparti/Rock-Paper-Scissors/README.md

 # rps
+First game I made!
-Basic rock paper scissors game in python that allows you to play against your friend or against the computer.
+Basic rock paper scissors game in Python that allows you to play against your friend or against the computer.